GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 layout: 'layouts/doc-post.njk'

 # Required
-title: CrUX Historical API
+title: CrUX History API

 # Required
 # This appears in the ToC of the project landing page at
 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
 description: >
-  Learn how to construct requests to and parse responses from the CrUX Historical API.
+  Learn how to construct requests to and parse responses from the CrUX History API.

 # Optional
 # This appears below the title and is an optional teaser
 subhead: >
-  The CrUX Historical API gives low-latency access to aggregated real-user experience data at page and origin granularity.
+  The CrUX History API gives low-latency access to aggregated real-user experience data at page and origin granularity.

 # Required
 date: 2023-02-07